winglang/playground/apps/tour/src/tutorials/resource/bucket/04-tutorial.md

 });
 ```

-The above copy files from `origin` to `backup`, excluding log file.
-You can invoke "Upload Files" again and examin the result in `backup` Bucket
+The code above copies files from `origin` to `backup`, excluding log files.
+You can invoke "Upload Files" again and examine the result in the `backup`
+bucket.

-Notice that if you remove a file from `origin` they are not deleted from `backup`, lets fix this.
+Notice that if you remove a file from `origin`, it is not deleted from
+`backup`.
+Let's fix this.

 ### Using `onDelete`

-Lets add `onDelete` hook to react to files being deleted on `origin`
+Let's add the `onDelete` hook to react to files being deleted from `origin`.

 ```wing
 origin.onDelete(inflight (file: str) => {